trunk-io/plugins/tests/readme.md

    snapshot with this version does not exist, a new snapshot is created.
 3. Otherwise, use the most recent snapshot version that precedes the enabled version of the linter.
-   If such a snapshot does not exist, a new snapshot is created with the enabled version of the linter (use debug logging to see what version was enabled).
+   If such a snapshot does not exist, a new snapshot is created with the enabled version of the linter (use [debug logging](#debugging) to see what version was enabled).

 The reasoning for this setup is threefold:

-1. Linters can update their outputs on occasion, which can lead to a different trunk output.
+1. Linters can update their arguments or outputs on occasion, which can lead to a different trunk output.
 We would like to be aware of these changes, particularly if they require trunk to accept a different output format entirely.
 2. We want to ensure we can support older versions of linters when possible.
 Thus, when changes are introduced, set `PLUGINS_TEST_UPDATE_SNAPSHOTS` rather than running with the `-u` flag.
 This preserves the older snapshots.